blockchainsllc/in3/docs/1_install.md

   Type: `BOOL ` ,    Default-Value: `ON`

-#### DEBUG

-  Turns on Debug output in the code.
-This would be required if the tests should output additional debug infos.

-  Type: `BOOL ` ,    Default-Value: `OFF`

 #### EVM_GAS

   if true the gas costs are verified when validating a eth_call.
 This is a optimization since most calls are only interessted in the result.
 EVM_GAS would be required if the contract uses gas-dependend op-codes.